forestgrape/coronavirus/index.md

 * [Updates](#updates)
 * [Public Suggestions](#public-advice)<br>
     Keep distance and hygiene. <!--Then outside is safe.--> Inside ventilate well and/or wear a mask.
 Transmission can be smoke-like.
-Don't burden the immune systeme.
+Don't burden the immune system.
 * [Ideas to Explore](#ideas)
     * [Prevent Early On Mucus Accumulations](#early-vents) - Early On Ventilators:<br>
         Humidify inhaled air to increase the mucus flow and thereby the overall prognosis